LibreCube/sauer-cmake-conan/README.md

 ## Build

-Execute CMake configure, CMake build and CMake install.
+Execute Conan, then CMake configure with the generated CMake Toolchain file, then CMake build and CMake install.

 ## License

 Like the Sauerbraten source code, all files within this repository are ZLIB licensed.
 If some non-free file from Sauerbraten (e.g. any of the media files) slid through my check this is considered a bug, please inform me about this.

 All third-party dependencies which are getting pulled in by Conan during build time have their own respective licenses.